zamfi/cca-programming-electronics-fall-2017/README.md

 #### Workshop

-Together, we'll experiment with a few sketches to practice variables:
+Together, we'll experiment with a few sketches to practice variables & functions:

 - [A Single Ellipse](http://p5js.zamfi.net/jd/sketches/SkPx0nSPx)
   - Working with a partner, modify this sketch to create an ellipse that extends past the edges of the canvas.